realA10001986/Time-Circuits-Display/README.md

 "WC/RC hybrid mode", which is Room condition mode combined with [World Clock mode](#world-clock-mode), is described [here](#wcrc-hybrid-mode).

-Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
+Temperature on speedometer display: Unless you do time traveling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient [temperature on the speedo](#-display-temperature) while idle.

 A connected sensor is auto-detected, no configuration is required.
 For information on supported sensor models and wiring, see [here](AddOns.md#temperaturehumidity-sensor).